AgustinCB/blogposts/varlog/What_I_learnt/content.md

 - Third party errors: A couple times, we found bugs in the libraries we were using.
 That gave us a lot of cool opportunities: First, to learn how to properly administrate dependencies and second to learn how to submit a pull request with fixes.
 He even made a contribution to the repository [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) to fix one of the problems we were having.

 - CORS problems.
-Because noone can escape CORS while working in web development.
+Because no one can escape CORS while working in web development.

 - OOM (Out Of Memory).
 When we moved to big data processing, we faced in a couple cases problems with lack of memory.
 That gave us the chance to learn how to analyse our solutions and how to optimize it.
 And if it can be optimized!
 In a couple situations, we simply had to deal with smaller data.